Acne During Pregnancy

 The primary cause of acne when you're pregnant is the increased hormone levels in the first trimester.
 The higher level increases the skin's production of natural oils.
 It's hard to predict who will develop pregnancy acne.
 You have a higher risk, though, if you have a history of acne or have acne flares at the start of your menstrual cycle.
 If you do not develop acne during the first trimester, it's unlikely you'll have breakouts that are out of the ordinary during the second or third trimesters.

 Managing acne when you're pregnant can be tricky.
 That's because many prescription and over-the-counter treatments come with a high risk of birth defects.
-In general, you should avoid any medication you don't absolutely need when you're pregnant that has even a remote chance of harming your baby.
+In general, you should avoid any medication that has even a remote chance of harming your baby.

 Here is information about pregnancy acne that can help keep you and your unborn baby safe.